Sebastian County passes 'Pro Life' resolution

 However, Planned Parenthood Great Plains of Kansas City, Mo., opened a new health center at 1222 W. Poplar St. in Rogers on Sept.
 14. The services it offers include birth control, treatment for sexually transmitted infections and HIV testing and treatment, gender-affirming care and primary care, among others, according to Planned Parenthood.
 The organization also announced plans to include abortion options in the future.

 Christie Robertson of the 1st Choice Pregnancy Medical Center in Fort Smith requested to put a "Pro Life County" resolution for Sebastian County forward during the Quorum Court's special meeting Sept.
 21, according to the minutes of that meeting.
-Looper, JP for District 3, made a motion to put the resolution on the agenda for Tuesday's meeting, which was then seconded by Aldridge, District 6's JP, and passed unanimously by the body.
+Looper, Justice of the Peace for District 3, made a motion to put the resolution on the agenda for Tuesday's meeting, which was then seconded by Aldridge, District 6's Justice of the Peace, and passed unanimously by the body.

 1st Choice Pregnancy Medical Center is a nonprofit organization that provides things such as testing for sexually transmitted diseases, pregnancy testing, limited obstetric ultrasound and referrals for other programs and services like Medicaid, for women dealing with unplanned pregnancies, its website states.